mkhan935/myWeatherApp/README.md

 I hate ads on the yahoo's weather site, so I decided to make this for fun

  2. The part that was new to me is learning how to deploy it on to Heroku

 On these files I have gotten rid of the API keys, and db passwords, use your own.

+I know bootstrap/css/html but I've always sucked at art, don't judge my desgin :)